stellar-deprecated/docs/beyond-code/readme.md

 ---
-title: Beyond Code
+title: Beyond Code Overview
 ---

-# Contribute more than code
+# Contribute
 We value contributions of all types to Stellar.
 If you're new to open source or financial technology, or simply have strengths that don't involve code, here are some ways to get involved:
 * Q&A
 * Host or attend a meetup